specialunderwear/puppet-kicker/README.rst

 Puppet-kicker will try to find the environment amongst the facts of your server.
 If it can be found, mcollective will be restricted to the collective with the same name.
-If it can not be found, it will just use `mcollective` as the environment.
+If it can not be found, no idea what happens.

 This means you should make your mcollective agents part of a collective with the same name as the puppet environment::